Enslev/maze-code-challenge/README.md

 It uses a Min Heap to keep track of what cell of the maze to search next.
 It uses a 2D array while constructing the maze, but after the maze is constructed, it really only uses the linked list representation to traverse the cells.

 Sometimes a maze is generated that can not be solved.
+Most of the times it is because the Domokun is placed in a particularly bad place (Like [27ceee9d-6c41-4ebb-a57b-d6a48078f54c](http://enslev.dk/bad-maze.png)).
 In that case the program will say so, and send its best wishes to the pony.

 ## Run
 ```